 Trade payables, including accruals not yet billed, are recognised when the Group becomes obliged to make future payments as a result of a purchase of assets or services.
 Trade payables are carried at amortised cost which is the fair value of the consideration to be paid in the future for goods and services received.
-Trade payables are unsecured and are generally settled within 30 to 45 days.
+Trade payables are unsecured and are . the amounts to be paid are determined before the time generally settled within 30 to 45 days.